euphoriacyberware-ai/PromptGrid/README.md

 > **Note:** PromptGrid is a client for Draw Things.
 You need Draw Things installed with its gRPC server enabled (see [Requirements](#requirements)).

+> [!CAUTION]
-> [!CAUTION]: This app is capable of generating very large batch jobs which can result in your account getting throttled by the Draw Things cloud service if used with 'bridge mode'.
+This app is capable of generating very large batch jobs which can result in your account getting throttled by the Draw Things cloud service if used with 'bridge mode'.
 It is recommended you only run large batches with local generation.

 ---